Inglewood, Victoria: History

 In December 1862 one of the most destructive fires recorded in the colony to that time occurred in the town's main thoroughfare.
 A greater portion of the commercial precinct was burned to the ground, with damages estimated at over £100,000.
 The ultimate result of the fire was a transition from bark and canvass establishments to more substantial brick and iron structures, many of which remain today.

 Toward the end of the 19th century, gold production began to diminish, and a new form of employment was sought.
 The eucalyptus oil industry took hold when it was discovered that the leaves of the Blue Mallee, which is endemic to Inglewood and surrounds, produced the highest quality eucalyptus oil available.
 The most notable distilleries at the time were: The Valvoline Oil Company (of the United States), Bosisto's (still operating), The Taig's Distillery (still operating) and The Old Jones' Distillery which is now home to the Eucalyptus Distillery Museum and has attained an important heritage listing.
 The Inglewood district still produces the greater portion of Victoria's eucalyptus oil.

 Post offices opened at Inglewood on 12 March 1860 and at New Inglewood soon after on 15 May 1860.
 The Inglewood post office was renamed Old Inglewood around 1865 and closed in 1882.
 The New Inglewood post office was then renamed Inglewood around 1870.

 From 6 December 1861 until 1 February 1961, Inglewood was managed by a borough council.

-At the 2011 census Inglewood had a population of 1058 (up from 834 in 2006).
+At the 2021 census Inglewood had a population of 886.